 \section{Abstract}

 {It has been shown in a previous work that torsional Alfv\'{e}n waves can drive turbulence in nonuniform coronal loops with a purely axial magnetic field.
 Here we explore the role of the magnetic twist.
-We model a coronal loop as a transversely nonuniform straight flux tube, anchored in the photosphere, and embedded in a uniform coronal environment.
-We consider that the magnetic field is twisted and control the strength of magnetic twist by a free parameter of the model.
-We excite the longitudinally fundamental mode of standing torsional Alfv\'{e}n waves, whose temporal evolution is obtained by means of high-resolution three-dimensional ideal magnetohydrodynamic numerical simulations.
+We modeled a coronal loop as a transversely nonuniform straight flux tube, anchored in the photosphere, and embedded in a uniform coronal environment.
+We considered that the magnetic field is twisted and control the strength of magnetic twist by a free parameter of the model.
+We excited the longitudinally fundamental mode of standing torsional Alfv\'{e}n waves, whose temporal evolution was obtained by means of high-resolution three-dimensional ideal magnetohydrodynamic numerical simulations.
 We find that phase mixing of torsional Alfv\'{e}n waves creates velocity shear in the direction perpendicular to the magnetic field lines.
 The velocity shear eventually triggers the Kelvin-Helmholtz instability (KHi).
-In weakly twisted magnetic tubes, the KHi is able to grow nonlinearly and, subsequently, turbulence is driven in the coronal loop in a similar manner as in the untwisted case.
-Provided that magnetic twist remains weak, the effect of magnetic twist is to delay the onset of the KHi and to slow down the development of turbulence.
-In contrast, magnetic tension can suppress the nonlinear growth of the KHi when magnetic twist is strong enough, even if the KHi has locally been excited by the phase-mixing shear.
+In weakly twisted magnetic tubes, the KHi is able to grow nonlinearly, and subsequently, turbulence is driven in the coronal loop in a similar manner as in the untwisted case.
+When the magnetic twist remains weak, it delays the onset of the KHi and slows the development of turbulence down.
+In contrast, magnetic tension can suppress the nonlinear growth of the KHi when the magnetic twist is strong enough, even when the KHi has locally been excited by the phase-mixing shear.
 Thus, turbulence is not generated in strongly twisted loops.}

 \keywords{Magnetohydrodynamics (MHD) -- Sun: atmosphere -- waves -- Methods: numerical -- Sun: oscillations}

 \titlerunning{Torsional Alfv{\'e}n waves in twisted magnetic fields} \authorrunning{S. D\'{i}az-Su\'{a}rez \& R. Soler}